Summary

 Notable Quotes

-"We often rely on Google Newsfeeds to stay informed about changes that can impact our roadmap."
+"We often have to rely on Google Newsfeeds to stay informed about legislative changes that impact our roadmap."

-"We decided not to create a new application but stay within the legacy system, much to the clinicians' relief."
+"We decided not to build a new app but instead integrate within the legacy electronic health record system."

 More Videos